 Service Fee.
 Customer shall pay ENA a fee for the Services hereunder in the amount of $300,000 (the "Services Fee") to be paid in two equal installments.
 The first installment of the Services Fee of $150,000 shall be paid to ENA within 30 days of the Effective Date.
-The second installment of the Services Fee of $150,000 shall be paid to ENA within 180 days of the Effective Date.
+The second installment of the Services Fee of $150,000 shall be paid to ENA on the earlier of (i) the date that any agreements necessary for the Transport are executed and all conditions precedent are removed such that Customer has a binding obligation for the Transport, or (ii) the date that is 180 days following the Effective Date.
 If Customer fails to pay any payment or other sum when due, Customer shall also pay to ENA interest thereon from the due date thereof to the date of payment at a rate equal to the lessor of (a) 12% per annum or (b) the maximum rate permitted by applicable law.
 All payments hereunder shall be payable by wire transfer to the account of ENA set forth below, or at such other place or account as ENA may from time to time designate in writing.

 Contract Forms.
-If Customer accepts the proposals forFirm Transport, Customer shall enter into the necessaryfirm transport agreement(s) on the relevant interstate pipelinesfor the Firm Transport in accordance with their applicable FERC tariffs.
-If Customer accepts the Supply Offer and the Bundled Arrangement, if any, Customer shall enter into ENA’s Enfolio® Master Firm Purchase/Sale Agreement substantially in the form attached hereto as Exhibit “A” to execute the Supply Offer and such other documents necessary to implement the Bundled Arrangement, if any, with third parties.
+If Customer accepts the proposals for Transport, Customer shall enter into all the necessary agreement(s) for the Transport on the relevant interstate pipelines in accordance with their applicable FERC tariffs.
+If Customer accepts the Supply Offer and the Bundled Arrangement, if any, Customer shall enter into ENA’s Enfolio® Master Firm Purchase/Sale Agreement substantially in the form attached hereto as Exhibit “A” to execute the Supply Offer or the Bundled Arrangment, if applicable, and such other documents necessary to implement the Bundled Arrangement, if applicable, with third parties.

 Management Services.
-If Customer accepts the Gas Supply Arrangement in accordance with Section 3 of this Agreement, ENA and Customer shall attempt to negotiate a mutually agreeable agency arrangement under which ENA shall act as Customer’s agent for management of Customer’s fuel supply and transportation capacity.
-Such agency arrangement shall provide for a per MMBtu agency fee to be paid to ENA as compensation for such management services; provided that, this Section 5 shall not impose any obligation on Customer or ENA to enter into such agency agreement if they are unable to agree upon the terms of such agency arrangement.
+If Customer accepts the Supply Offer and the Bundled Arrangement, if any, in accordance with Section 2 of this Agreement, ENA and Customer shall attempt to negotiate a mutually agreeable agency arrangement under which ENA shall act as Customer’s agent for management of Customer’s fuel supply and transportation capacity (the "Management Services Agreement").
+The scope of the Management Services Agreement shall include, without limitation, the following services:

+Logistics

+Scheduling

+Nominations

+Consolidated Invoicing

+The Management Services Agreements shall provide for a per MMBtu agency fee to be paid to ENA as compensation for such management services.
+Notwithstanding anything to the contrary contained in this Section 6, ENA and Customer shall have no obligation to enter into the Management Services Agreement if ENA and Customer are unable to agree upon the terms of the Management Services Agreement.

 Term.
-This Agreement shall be effective commencing on the Effective Date and terminating on the date that isthe earlier of (i) the date that Customer executes the all contracts required for the Firm Transport, the Supply Offer, and the Bundled Arrangement, if any, (ii) the date that Customer rejects the proposals for Firm Transport or the Supply Offer and Bundled Arrangement, if any, in accordance with Section 1 of this Agreement or (ii) the date that is 180365 days after the eEffective dDate of this agreement.
-June 30, 2003.
+This Agreement shall be effective commencing on the Effective Date and terminating on the date that is 180 days after the Effective Date.

 Independent Contractor.
 It is agreed that ENA is an independent contractor and has full power and authority to select the means, methods, and manner of performing the Services herein.